INESData/inesdata-espacio-linguistico-interface/README.md

 npm install
 ```
 ## Environment configuration
-Before running the frontend, you will need to modify some backend configuration values to point to your InesData connector environment.
+Before running the frontend, you will need to modify some backend configuration values to point to your INESData connector environment.
 Those are stored in `.env` file, and
 by default contain the following:
 ```
 VITE_APP_BACKEND_API_URL='http://localhost:19193/management'